 Harmonizing vs. Playing by Ear

 Teaching students to harmonize and play by ear was one of my biggest challenges as a teacher for years.
-Mainly, because it was a skill which I did not possess myself.
+Mainly, because it was a skill that I did not possess myself.
 It’s hard to teach someone any skill if you don’t know what you’re doing yourself!

 Harmonizing and playing by ear are two really different skills.
 To harmonize is to accompany a melody using chords and playing by ear is more about playing the melody of a tune (which may or may not include chords along with it depending on your skill level).
 At least that’s the way I see it.